gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 ## GLONASS

-The nominal baseline constellation of the Russian Federation’s Global Navigation Satellite System (GLONASS) comprises $$ 24 $$ GLONASS–M satellites that are uniformly deployed in three roughly circular orbital planes at an inclination of
+The nominal baseline constellation of the Russian Federation's Global Navigation Satellite System (GLONASS) comprises $$ 24 $$ GLONASS–M satellites that are uniformly deployed in three roughly circular orbital planes at an inclination of
 $$ 64.8^o $$ to the equator.
 The altitude of the orbit is $$ 19,100 $$ km.
 The